sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

 ## Server-side rendering (SSR)

-When SWT receives a page-load call on server and the page is a public one (i.e. the _"auth"_ flag is not set in route configuration), the server will render the page into a string and returns it among HTML code.
+When the template receives a page-load call on server and the page is a public one (i.e. the _"auth"_ flag is not set in route configuration), the server will render the page into a string and returns it among HTML code.
 This process has 4 main steps:

 1. _server/dataLoader.js_ initializes store